brannondorsey/apibuilder/README.md

 ##Getting Started
 This PHP API Builder is used to build simple http JSON APIs from MySQL databases.
-With it you (or anyone if you choose to make the API pubic) can access data on the web through an easy-to-setup `api.php` page.
+With it you (or anyone if you choose to make the API public) can access data on the web through an easy-to-setup `api.php` page.
 Using the API Parameters provided in this mini library users can query a database through that `api.php` page using `GET` parameters included in the request's URL and return the results as valid JSON.
 A full list of available API parameters is located in the [API Parameter Reference](#api-parameter-reference) section of this documentation.

 ###How it works